Nossis: Life

-Nossis was from Epizephyrian Locris in Magna Graecia (modern Locri, Calabria).
+Nossis was from Epizephyrian Locris in Magna Graecia (modern Locri in Calabria, southern Italy).
 She was probably from a noble family.
 According to one of her surviving epigrams, her mother was called Theuphilis and her grandmother was Cleocha.
-Based on her epitaph of the dramatist Rhinthon, she can be dated to the early third century BC.
+She was probably active in the early third century BC, as she wrote an epitaph for the dramatist Rhinthon.
 The sophistication of her poetry suggests that she was relatively well-educated.